Avaiga/taipy-doc/docs/manuals/cli/run.md

 $ taipy run main.py --port 8080 external-args --host data.server.com --port 2714 --debug
 ```

-In this example, your Taipy application will be started on *localhost:8080* with debug off since we
+In this example, your Taipy application will be started on *localhost:8080* with *debug* off since we
-do not specify debug mode for Taipy.
-Meanwhile, your data processing pipeline will be reading data
+do not specify `debug` parameter for Taipy.
+Meanwhile, your application will run with `debug` parameter and read data from *data.server.com:2714*.
-from *data.server.com:2714*, the pipeline will run with debug.